What Do Bleeding Gums Mean?

 It’s common to experience bleeding gums when the earliest stage of gum disease, gingivitis, has begun to set in.
 That’s because of the harmful plaque that’s built up above and below the gum line.
 When plaque isn’t cleared away, bacteria grows and attacks the gum tissue, increasing its sensitivity.

-Fortunately, gingivitis is reversible with regular toothbrushing, flossing, and teeth cleanings every 6 months.
+Fortunately, gingivitis is reversible with regular at-home toothbrushing, flossing, and professional teeth cleanings every 6 months inside our Ann Arbor dental office.
 Periodontitis, on the other hand, is long-term, irreversible, and what gingivitis can turn into if left untreated.

 2. Fast or Rough Tooth Brushing